AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ## Configuring the AEM External Account in Campaign {#acc-setup}

 When [installing the **AEM Integration** package in Campaign,](#install-package) an external account is created for AEM.
-By configuring this external account in Adobe Campaign, Campaign can connect to AEM as a Cloud Service, enabling two-way communication between the solutions.
+By configuring this external account, Adobe Campaign can connect to AEM as a Cloud Service, enabling two-way communication between the solutions.

 1. Log into Adobe Campaign as an administrator using the client console.